singlavinod/Aerial-Robotics-Coursera/README.md

 ## Assignments completed using Quadrotor simulator

-1. Implemented a PD controller to control the height of a quadrotor.
+1. Implemented a PD controller to control the height of a quadrotor (*Hover maneuver*).
 1. Implemented a PD controller to make the quadrotor follow a desired 2D trajectory (*straight line & sine curve*).
 1. Implemented a PD controller to make the quadrotor follow a desired 3D trajectory (*given a set of waypoints*).